-The unique items you will need are tennis balls.
-Use two clean tennis balls to help fluff your quilt.
-Some people simply toss the tennis balls into the dryer.
-Anyone concerned about tennis ball fuzz or any melting of the striping on the ball can calm their worries by simply putting each tennis ball inside a sock and tying or pinning the sock closed.
+Tennis balls are the one-of-a-kind items that you will require.
+To assist you in fluffing your quilt, you can make use of two clean tennis balls.
+Some people just toss the tennis balls into the dryer when they’re done with them.
+Anyone who is worried about tennis ball fuzz or any melting of the striping on the ball can ease their concerns by simply placing each tennis ball inside a sock and tying or pinning the sock closed.
+This will prevent the fuzz from spreading and will prevent any melting of the striping on the ball.

-Once you have your dryer sheet and tennis balls (with or without socks), put them in your dryer with the quilt and use the air dry setting on your dryer.
-The bouncing of the tennis balls against your quilt will help freshen it, the same principle as beating a rug outdoors.
+After you have your dryer sheet and tennis balls, place them in the dryer along with the quilt and select the air dry setting on your dryer.
+You can use the tennis balls with or without socks.
+It works on the same principle as beating a rug outside to freshen it, so having tennis balls bouncing against your quilt will help to revitalize it.

 Can I use one of the new fabric-refresher sprays on my quilts?

-They do not appear to cause any harm, but you need to test the color fastness of your fabrics before you spray anything “wet” on them.
+Although they do not appear to be harmful in any way, you should check the ability of your fabrics to retain their original color before spraying anything “wet” on them.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>